mca3/srchd/docs/config.md

 `replace` specifies the value to replace the value found by the regular expression, or the value to replace the hostname.

+When this value is an empty string, then any search result that matches this rewrite rule **will be removed**.
+This can be used to "block" specific domains.

 ## `engines`

 `engines` specifies configuration settings for engines supported by srchd.